Is this topic for you?

 How is prostate cancer diagnosed?

 If your PSA is high, or if your doctor finds anything during the rectal exam, he or she may do a prostate biopsy to figure out the cause.
-A biopsy means your doctor takes a sample of tissue from your prostate gland and sends it to a lab for testing.
+A biopsy means that your doctor takes tissue samples from your prostate gland and sends them to a lab for testing.